Principal vs Agent: A Guide to Revenue Recognition

 At its heart, the principal-agent assessment is a two-step framework to determine your role.
 A principal is the company that controls the goods or services before they are transferred to the customer.
 You're in the driver's seat, directly providing what the customer paid for.
 An agent, on the other hand, acts as a matchmaker or facilitator.
 Your job is to arrange for another company—the principal—to provide the goods or services.
 You don't control the item yourself; you just make the connection happen.
 It’s the difference between a bakery selling its own bread versus a delivery app that simply brings you bread from that bakery.

-How It Affects Your Financials
+How It Impacts Your Financial Statements

 Why does this distinction matter so much?
 It all comes down to how you record revenue.
 If you’re the principal, you recognize the full amount paid by the customer as gross revenue.
 If you’re the agent, you only recognize your fee or commission as net revenue.
 This can have a massive impact on your top-line numbers.
 For example, Groupon famously had to restate its revenue from $1.52 billion down to $688 million after re-evaluating its role as an agent rather than a principal in many of its deals.
 Correctly identifying your role is crucial for accurate financial reporting and providing clear insights into your company's actual earnings.